burger icon

 • Reminder: Best to set your ecoPayz account to USD-otherwise bank margin stings twice as hard, and I’ve copped it more than once.
 Top marks for privacy on ecoPayz, but don’t get stung by those bank margins.
 Cheeky, that lot.

 Buddy of mine tried a crypto deposit-reckons his Litecoin landed within five minutes, but Bitcoin was way slower on a Friday night.
-I've actually run small deposits with all these (bar cheques), so take this as field-tested, not recycled hearsay.
+I’ve actually run small deposits with all these, so take this as field-tested, not recycled hearsay.
+Note that "Check" withdrawals have been removed from the cashier, so don't bother looking for paper cheques anymore.

 Withdrawals for Aussies: Reality Checks, Limits & the Nitty-Gritty